SpiritBreaker226/pokemon-rewind/README.md

 - Hardcode the Pokemon card set code to 'base4' as that is the requirement for this project.
 - Each card helper class Attacks, Card Groups, Types, and Texts are responsible for managing their data.
 So that if there is a change to how the data is structured.
 There is a single place to change that data without changing different parts of the codebase.
 Which can lead to hard to manage systems.
 - For any part of the application that is _not_ types if they find an unknown Type, then it is skipped over as only the Types model is allowed to create Types, so that there is a single point.
+- Retreat cost and Attack Cost can use the same card type multiple times.
+As a result, the card types are counted and add to the value field in the table that connects them to the Type table.

 ### Database Schema